 Frozen shoulder (also known as adhesive capsulitis) is a condition that causes pain or stiffness of the shoulder joint.
 It occurs when scar tissue forms around the shoulder’s ball-and-socket joint, leaving less room for movement of the humerus (upper arm bone).

 Joints have small sacs full of fluid (bursa) that help the joint glide smoothly.
-When a person has frozen shoulder, In addition to the scar tissue, bursa tends to stick together, worsening the pain.
+When a person has frozen shoulder, in addition to the scar tissue, the bursa tends to stick together, worsening the pain.

 The good news is that it often resolves by itself.
 The bad news is that it can gradually increase and significantly limit an arm’s range of motion.

 Frozen Shoulder Symptoms

 The symptoms can be gradual, starting with a slight stiffness.
 However, within a couple of months, the pain can increase, making all arm movements painful, including simple tasks like brushing teeth or changing clothes.

 The pain tends to worsen at night, which can be exacerbated by sleeping on the injured shoulder.

 The most common risk factors for frozen shoulder include:

 - Gender: Unfortunately, this condition is more common in women